Unstructured-IO/unstructured/docs/source/getting_started.rst

 Other element types that we will add in the future include tables and figures.
-Different partioning functions use different methods for determining the element type and extracting the associated content.
+Different partitioning functions use different methods for determining the element type and extracting the associated content.
 Document elements have a ``str`` representation.
 You can print them using the snippet below.